 The California coast is a precious resource, and constantly needs all beach lovers to help preserve it's fragile health and beauty.
-Thankyouocean.org is a wonderful, educational site on California's ocean and marine life, with an interactive section for kids.
+To check water quality at any given time, you can go to beachreportcard.org.

 If you are flying to California and are wondering which airport is the most convenient to your destination check here to compare airports and search for deals on flights.Home > Beaches

 Mar 11, 18 03:00 PM